 This Just In: Tubing Burns Calories!

-According to a June 21 article in the venerable Wall Street Journal, the average 150-pound person will burn 78 calories after 30 minutes of tubing.
+According to an article in the venerable Wall Street Journal, the average 150-pound person will burn 78 calories after 30 minutes of tubing.
 Moderate kayaking burns more than twice that, coming in at 170 calories.
 Which is better for your health?
-The answer is clear: Skip the the measly half our of kayaking and go tubing for an hour and a half instead!
+The answer is clear: Skip the the measly half hour of kayaking and go tubing for an hour and a half instead!

 Rainbow River Tubing Information: